mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 ## Breaking changes
 Remove the octarine package from DC/OS.
 It was originally used as a proxy for the CLI but is not used for this purpose, anymore.

-DC/OS Net: wait till agents become active before fanning out Mesos tasks.
-(DCOS_OSS-5463)
+DC/OS Net will now wait until agents become active before adding DNS entries for tasks on the agent to prevent resolving to unreachable addresses (DCOS_OSS-5463)

 Remove the avro-cpp package from DC/OS.
 It was originally used as part of the metrics-collection framework which now relies on a different infrastructure.